China Global Business Entities Guide China Limited Liability Company - 有限责任公司 (LLC)

 Minimum number of incorporators / shareholders and residency requirements

-There must be at least one shareholder upon incorporation.
-There is no residency requirements for shareholders.
+There must be at least one (1) shareholder upon incorporation.
+There are no residency requirements for shareholders.

 Minimum number of directors (or other applicable officers) and residency requirements

-There must be at least one director and one supervisor upon incorporation, depending on the governance structure and scale of the LLC.
+There must be at least one (1) director upon incorporation, depending on the governance structure and scale of the LLC.
 There are no residency requirements for directors.

 Minimum share capital, or equivalent, and payment requirements (including opening a bank account)

-Capital in the LLC is not descripted by shares.
+Capital in the LLC is not described as shares.
 Rather, it is described as equity interest.
 The amount of the registered capital in the LLC must be specified.

-The timeframe for capital contribution by the shareholders shall be stipulated in the articles of association.
+The timeframe for capital contribution by the shareholders shall be stipulated in the articles of association but all subscribed capital shall be contributed no later than 5 years since incorporation of the LLC.

 Generally, no, the incorporation can be done by virtue of a power of attorney.
-But certain local practices may require physical presence of the LLC’s legal representative to obtain a business license.
+But certain local practices may require physical presence or real-name authentication (identity verification) of the LLC's legal representative, shareholders, directors, supervisors, etc. for the registration.

 Is a tax identification number, or equivalent, required?
 If so, how is it obtained?

 Yes.
-Upon completion of the incorporation, LLC is required to make a tax registration.
-The Unified Social Credit Code 统一社会信用代码 on the business license also serves as the Taxpayer Identity Number 纳税人识别号.
+Upon completion of the incorporation, an LLC is required to make a tax registration.
+The Unified Social Credit Code on the business license also serves as the Taxpayer Identity Number.

 What is the title of the applicable company registry?